-Join Richard Harrington for an in-depth discussion in this video Highlights, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Highlights, part of Time-Lapse Video: Shooting From a Window.

 …When you're dealing with clouds and shooting at a hotel…window, it's very easy for the highlights to become clipped.…I want to make sure that we preserve the essential details, and…we don't lose some of the more interesting parts of our subject.…This is a good balance here of shooting RAW,…and then using some of the recovery tools, both curves.…And the basic sliders, to bring out all of…the detail, in the higher range of the image.…In this particular case, I have as shot by the camera, and as processed.…